Christ Church Cathedral in Stanley

 Stanley became capital of Falkland islands in the middle of the 19th century.
-One of the first buildings here was the Exchange Building built in the site of present day cathedral.
+One of the first buildings here was the Exchange Building built in the site of the present-day cathedral.
 In 1865 the eastern wing of this wooden building was turned into a church – Holy Trinity Church – which was never consecrated.

 Before the construction of Panama Canal Stanley had significant geopolitical importance – ships stopped here for repairs after the dangerous route around Cape Horn.

 Bishop of Falkland Islands felt that the church is too small and in 1882 there was established a church building committee.

 Nature speeded up these plans.

 The winter of 1886 happened to be very wet, with frequent heavy rains.
 One day a catastrophe happened – a peat layer slid down from the slope of the hill next to Stanley.
 This landslide destroyed many buildings along its way – including the Holy Trinity Church.

 The cooperation of the people on Falkland Islands and assistance from the United Kingdom brought a success.
 The new church was designed by the famous architect Sir Arthur Blomfield and built from local stone and bricks in 1890 – 1892.

-The new church was consecrated in February 21 1892 by the Bishop Waite Hockin Stirling.
+The new church was consecrated on February 21, 1892, by the Bishop Waite Hockin Stirling.

-This church has simple interior.
+This church has a simple interior.
 The eye is attracted just by the intricate stained glass in the windows (made in 1927, 1958, 1988) and numerous plates along the walls telling about many persons and events.

 Interesting is the collection of some 55 hassocks – cushions used while the congregation kneels on while the prayer.
 These hassocks are knitted by local people and each of them depicts a design or picture that has a connection with Falkland Islands.